jjessyli/speciteller/README.md

 The scores range from 0 to 1, with 0 being most general and 1 being most specific.

 ## Practical notes
---It is best that you word-tokenize your sentences.
+- It is best that you word-tokenize your sentences.
 If you don't, you will still get a score, but less good (~4% less accurate if you translate them into labels with a cutoff at 0.5).

---Note that the word embedding file is a compressed ~190mb .gz file.
+- Note that the word embedding file is a compressed ~190mb .gz file.
 Each run of speciteller.py will load the file to generate features.
 Thus it is best to avoid loading it multiple times, or modify predict.py and tailor it for your data loading purpose.

 ## Contact
 This package is from [http://www.cis.upenn.edu/~nlp/software/speciteller.html](http://www.cis.upenn.edu/~nlp/software/speciteller.html)
-Please send comments and feedback to [Jessy Li](ljunyi@seas.upenn.edu)
+Please send comments and feedback to [Jessy Li](mailto:ljunyi@seas.upenn.edu)